 small trench about half an inch deep, pop the seeds in about two

 centimetres apart, cover them with a

-the benefits of eating radishes!
-I just love the crunchy-crunchy in a
+the benefits of eating radishes.
+I just love the crunchy sound, and the bite with our

 OLIVE GARDEN SALAD recipe.